LSSTDESC/NaMaster/README.md

 NaMaster has the following dependencies, which should be present in your system before you can install the code:
 * [GSL](https://www.gnu.org/software/gsl/).
 Version 2 required.
 * [FFTW](http://www.fftw.org/).
 Version 3 required.
 Install with `--enable-openmp` and potentially also `--enable-shared`.
 * [libsharp](https://github.com/Libsharp/libsharp).
-Libsharp is automatically installed with NaMaster.
-However, if you want to use your own preinstalled version, you should simlink it into the directory `_deps`, such that `_deps/lib/libsharp.a` can be seen. (see instructions in [NERSC_installation.md](NERSC_installation.md) for more details on libsharp).
+Libsharp is automatically installed with NaMaster (see section 3 below).
+However, if you want to use your own preinstalled version, you should simlink it into the directory `_deps`, such that `_deps/lib/libsharp.a` can be seen (see instructions in [NERSC_installation.md](NERSC_installation.md) for more details on libsharp).
 * [cfitsio](https://heasarc.gsfc.nasa.gov/fitsio/).
 Any version >3 should work.
 * [HEALPix](https://sourceforge.net/projects/healpix/).
 Any version >2 should work.
 You only need to install the C libraries (including the shared ones).